justinTsugranes/personal_CV/README.md

 - Experience with Javascript frameworks such as ReactJS and NodeJS
 - Proficient in developing Ethereum Smart contracts with Experience building dApps using HTML, JavaScript, and Node.js that interact with the Ethereum Blockchain using ethers.js API and MetaMask
 - Experience working with Remix IDE
-- Skilled in Cloud Computing, virtualization, and Cloud Security
-- Comfortable with remote work and working on virtual teams
 - **_Technologies and Languages used:_** Solidity, Hardhat, ethers.js, React, IPFS, MetaMask, Visual Studio Code.
   <br>